rasql/pygame-tutorial/docs/5_app/app.rst

         App.scenes.append(self)
         App.scene = self

-Then we set a scene id, which is kept as class attribute of the Scene class.
+Then we set a scene id, which is kept as a class attribute of the Scene class.
 Then we set the nodes list to the empty list and set the background color::

         # Set the instance id and increment the class id